|Robert Smalls was just 23 years old when he stole the CSS Planter and delivered her, the crew, and his family to the Union.|

 Du Pont accepted the ship into the Navy as the USS Planter.
 She was first put under the command of Acting Master Philemon Dickenson and when transferred to North Edisto under Acting Master Lloyd Phoenix.
 Smalls was retained by the Navy as pilot, prized for his intimate knowledge of coastal waters and worked on several ships, including the Planter.
 As part of the South Atlantic Blockade Squadron she saw action over the summer of 1862, including a joint expedition under Lieutenant Rhind with the USS Crusader in which troops were landed at Simmons Bluff on the Wadmelaw River, where they destroyed a Confederate encampment.

 Despite her successful service, the Planter presentenced a significant problem for the Navy—she burned relatively hard to come-by wood for fuel instead of the abundant coal supplied by the fleet.
 That fall she was transferred to the Army and sent for service near Fort Pulaski on the coast of Georgia.
-Smalls and his old crew were assigned to the delivery and then accepted into Army service.
-He was appointed the regular pilot of the Planter.
+Smalls and his old crew were assigned to the delivery and then were accepted into Army service.
+He was appointed the regular pilot of the Planter,

 On December 1, 1863, the Planter was caught in a crossfire between Union and Confederate forces.
 Captain Nickerson ordered Small to surrender.
 He flatly refused recognizing that he and the crew would not be treated as prisoners of war but would be summarily executed.
 Smalls asserted command and piloted the ship out of range of the Confederate guns.